Awards & Scholarships

 2022 National Native Media Award, September 2022

-Second Place for Print / Online of the Best Environmental Coverage Professional Division III for the article “The familial bond between the Klamath River and the Yurok people” through High Country News.
+Second Place for Print / Online of the Best Environmental Coverage Professional Division III for the article “The Familial Bond between the Klamath River and the Yurok People” through High Country News.

 Eugene Cota-Robles Fellowships, June 2022

 This is a five-year, state-funded, merit-based fellowship awarded on a competitive basis to first-year graduate students who have overcome significant social or educational obstacles to achieve a college education, and whose backgrounds equip them to contribute to intellectual diversity among the graduate student population.
-The Cota-Robles fellowship provides a stipend during the regular academic year of $24,000 plus payment of all university fees (except non-resident tuition); and a $4000 stipend for the summer quarters.
+The Cota-Robles fellowship provides a stipend during the regular academic year of $24,000 plus payment of all university fees (except non-resident tuition) and a $4000 stipend for the summer quarters.

 Environment and Policy Internships in California (EPIC), June 2021